slim-bean/loki-shell/article/article.md

 **Note:** The configuration applied here will only show the query history for the current host even if you are sending shell data from multiple hosts to Loki, I think by default this makes the most sense.
 There is a lot you can tweak here if you would like this behavior to change, see the [repo](https://github.com/slim-bean/loki-shell) to learn more.

+Also installed is a an alias called `hist`

 Check out the [getting started guide for logcli](https://grafana.com/docs/loki/latest/getting-started/logcli/) to learn more about querying.

 ## Extra Credit